 Enlightened Environmentalists

-• Both farms will likely be pesticide free.
-The ‘Organic’ label tells us nothing.
+- Both farms will likely be pesticide-free.
+The ‘Organic’ label tells us nothing about this.

-• One farm (the soil based) can require up to 10x more land to produce my food.
+- One farm (the soil-based one) can require up to 10x more land to produce my food.
 That’s land that had to be cleared and would have otherwise had natural vegetation.
 Does buying organic mean I am supporting land clearing?

 It’s difficult to say whether buying Organic is actually better or worse for the environment on a net basis, but we suspect the answer probably changes based on the time of the year, local availability, and the type of produce in question.